 Are your courses approved by both the AARC and the Texas Respiratory Board?

 Our courses are AARC approved and therefore accepted for respiratory license renewal in Texas.

 How much does my renewal cost?

 The information contained in this document was as accurate as possible at the time of publication.
 It is possible that errors exist or that current license requirements have changed.
 We encourage corrections and comments and will make modifications accordingly.
-Neither the author, Respiratory Associates, nor any other individual or institution, except the person renewing their license, is responsible or liable for any consequences of its use.
+Neither the author, Respiratory Associates of Texas, nor any other individual or institution, except the person renewing their license, is responsible or liable for any consequences of its use.
 You are encouraged to read your state licensure requirements from the primary source, e.g. state website.
 If any of our courses are rejected by your state licensing authority our sole remedy will be a refund.